Melissa Hall DVM and Jen Anderle, DVM 970-403-8877

 We strive to give pets a comfortable, intimate end-of-life experience in their familiar home environment.

 Our care focuses on providing pain management and physical comfort for your pet in the last days/weeks of life.

 Families are given time to adjust to their pet's progressive disease and say goodbye in their own way and time.

 We provide educational support and emotional comfort for the family before, during and after the transition.

 During the home visit for euthanasia you can take your time in saying your goodbyes, sitting with the family and with your pet in your own home.
-Dr. Dan strives to be a comforting presence during the experience.
+Dr. Katie strives to be a comforting presence during the experience.
 Some may wish to have a special ceremony associated with the pet's passing and that is fine.
 An end of life service can be a poignant time to reflect on the many happy moments you and your loved ones spent with your cherished companion.

 What about aftercare - cremation, home burial and other options?
 Wewill assist you with the respectful handling of your pet's body after death.
 Options include home burial (where legally allowed) and private and mass cremation.
 We can transport the body to a local cremation service for private cremation and make arrangements to have the remains returned to our office or your regular veterinarian's office.

 Losing a pet can be so hard - how can you help us?